 In the language of flowers goldenrod symbolizes treasure and good fortune and it is thought that planting goldenrod beside the door to your house will bring unexpected good fortune your way.
 It’s worth a try—you just might strike it rich!

-See more about plants that cause allergies.
+Learn about plants that cause allergies.